Recruiting beneficiary: University of South Bohemia, Czech Republic

 Internal supervisors: Prof. V. Křivan, Assoc.
 Prof. L. Berec

-n this project, we will identify key questions in the area of stability analysis in evolutionary games and build on the existing techniques from bifurcation theory, critical transitions theory and network science to develop new mathematical framework to study instabilities in evolutionary games.
+In this project, we will identify key questions in the area of stability analysis in evolutionary games and build on the existing techniques from bifurcation theory, critical transitions theory, and network science to develop a new mathematical framework to study instabilities in evolutionary games.
 The focus will be on stability criteria for Nash and Stackelberg equilibria, and on critical transitions (tipping points) that are triggered by changing external conditions.
 The methods developed will be applied to identify:

 Updates: My first project aims to investigate the conditions under which diversification can happen in a plant-pollinator community, assuming both plant and pollinator species have a pollination trait that evolves.
 To do that, we used Darwinian Dynamics and the G-function approach.
 We found that species diversification is favoured by broad plant niches, suggesting that bottom-up trophic control leads to codiversification.
 Our results also suggest that mutualistic generalism, i.e., tolerance of trait differences, promotes plant speciation but is unfavourable for pollinator speciation, which could be related to the competitive exclusion principle.